Using Signal Labeler App

 Peak definition highlighted in the Label Definitions browser, select Peak Labeler in the Automate Value gallery.
 Click Auto-Label and select

 Auto-Label All Signals.
 Click OK in the dialog box that appears.
-Signal Labeler labels the three peaks and annotates its locations.
+Signal Labeler labels the three peaks and annotates their locations.

 Create a sublabel for